pawurb/hotpath/README.md

 ![Report](hotpath-report2.png)

-A lightweight, easy-to-configure Rust profiler that shows exactly where your code spends time.
+A lightweight, easy-to-configure Rust profiler that shows exactly where your code spends time and allocates memory.
 Instrument any function or code block to quickly spot bottlenecks, and focus your optimizations where they matter most.

 ## Features

 - **Zero-cost when disabled** — fully gated by a feature flag.
 - **Low-overhead** profiling for both sync and async code.
-- **Detailed stats**: min, max, avg, total time, call count, % of total runtime, and configurable percentiles (p95, p99, etc.).
+- **Detailed stats**: avg, total time, call count, % of total runtime, and configurable percentiles (p95, p99, etc.).
 - **Background processing** for minimal profiling impact.
+- **Memory allocation tracking** — track bytes allocated or allocation counts per function.

 ## Quick Start